couchbaselabs/mini-hacks/kitchen-sync/android/README.md

  13. Now is a great time to build and run on device.
 You should see all of your new list items saved.

- 14. Let's add sync!
+ 14. Let's add Sync!
 First, we need to provide a URL for our Couchbase Sync Gateway.
 If you are doing this tutorial on a Mac and deploying to a real device, then enter the IP address of your Wifi interface (i.e. don't use localhost).
 If you are deploying to an emulator, you will need to use `10.0.2.2` for the IP.
 Add the following declaration near the other instance variable